wmakley/emily-lesson/README.md

 # Emily Lesson

-Requires elm to be installed.
+Requires elm to be installed and in the PATH.

 ## To run: